kirotawa/vimpastebin/README.md

 ### Install

-Copy vpaste .py and .vim to your $HOME/.vim/plugin folder
+Copy vpaste .py and .vim to your $HOME/.vim/plugin folder or ./install

 ### How does it work?